tdmalone/slackemon/README.md

         * users.profile:read
         * users:read
     1. At the top of the page, click the button to install the app to your team, giving it the permissions it asks for.
 Make a note of your OAuth Access Token.
-1. TODO: Add steps for installing custom Pokémon emoji, including type emoji
+1. TODO: Add steps for installing custom emoji, including Pokémon & type emoji
+1. TODO: Add steps for cloning [PokeCSS](https://github.com/metaunicorn/pokecss-media) to your install
 1. TODO: Add steps for setting up Slackémon config file
 1. TODO: Add steps for setting up cron